The Best Gag in Rough Night

 I don’t want to give away too much, but the gist is this: When chaos strikes at Jess’s (Scarlett Johansson) bachelorette party, her fiancé, Peter (Downs), fears he might be about to lose the love of his life.
 Peter needs a way to get from Charleston to Miami as fast as possible and win her back.
 But how to get there in time?
 As one of his friends informs him, he has but one choice: He has to pull a “sad astronaut.”
 (I’ve never heard Nowak described as “sad astronaut” before this film, but it deserves a lasting place in the pantheon of great tabloid nicknames alongside “Hot Felon” and “Octomom.”)
 And so Peter loads up on adult diapers, Red Bull, and some expired Russian Adderall (and, okay, also a little bit of meth), and spends the rest of the film driving maniacally across the country with the grit-toothed single-mindedness of a grown man voluntarily pissing himself in the driver’s seat of his car.

 While Lisa’s epic cross-country voyage spawned plenty of jokes back in the mid-aughts, I’m glad to see that her legacy continues to live on.
-It’s one of the film’s funniest gags and a fitting tribute to one of the country’s all-time great petty heroines.
+It’s one of the film’s funniest gags and a fitting tribute to one of the country’s most …. petty heroines.
 Now, how about a biopic?